Le Val Lund Lecture & Symposium

 development workshop and will culminate with attendance at the 2026 Le Val Lund

-Lecture.
+Lectures.
 All students who participate in the symposium will also be invited to join

 industry leaders and faculty for the dinner following the event.

-details on the SoCal CEERS website.
-For the latest updates on event information and
+You can find additional programming details on the SoCal CEERS website.
+For the latest updates on event information and faculty research highlights, please follow us on Instagram (@socalceers).
+We look forward to seeing your chapter represented at this exciting joint event.

 THANK YOU TO OUR SPONSORS